 Picture this: you’ve been hunting for your ideal home for months, and you finally find the property of your dreams.
 You put in an offer, feeling confident that it’s the right one to secure you the home, only to find out that another buyer put in a higher offer and snagged it from you.
-It’s a disappointing situation that no one wants to find themselves in, particularly if you are looking at highly coveted properties or have been searching for something specific for quite a while.
-Thankfully, an escalation clause is a measure that can be taken to provide potential buyers with a safety net when it comes to purchasing a home.
+To prevent this situation, you can write an escalation clause into your offer.

-In the world of real estate, an escalation clause (also known as an escalator clause) is precisely what it sounds like: a provision contained within a contract that allows prospective buyers to escalate an existing offer.
-They are usually written into the underwriting offers, and they allow a potential buyer to increase their original offer upon submission of a higher offer by a different buyer.
+In the world of real estate, an escalation clause (also known as an escalator clause) is a provision contained within a contract that allows prospective buyers to escalate an existing offer.
+Escalation clauses are usually written into the underwriting offers, and they allow a potential buyer to increase their original offer upon submission of a higher offer by a different buyer.

 Escalation clauses indicate the seriousness of an offer, usually stating how much a buyer is willing to bid in order to purchase the property.
 They essentially allow you to offer slightly more than any other submission after your initial offer.

 When you write an escalation clause, you will need to include the following information:

 1. Start With the Initial Purchase Price Offer